HOI-R1: Exploring the Potential of Multimodal Large Language Models for Human-Object Interaction Detection: Experiments

 \subsection{Implementation Details}

-We implement our method on the Qwen2.5-VL-3B-Instruct model~\cite{bai2025qwen2}.
+Our main experiments are conducted on the Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2} model, and we also validate the effectiveness of our method on the Qwen3-VL-4B-Instruct~\cite{Qwen3-VL} and Rex-Omni-3B~\cite{jiang2025rexomni} models.
 In SFT stage, the GPT4o-mini~\cite{achiam2023gpt} is used to generate the thinking process for each training image in the HICO-DET dataset.
 The ground-truth annotations are converted into our desired output format.
 For an HOI pair with multiple interactions, we merge them into a single dict entry with a list of verbs.
 The full model is trained for 1 epoch with a batch size of 8.
 The AdamW optimizer~\cite{loshchilov2018decoupled} is used with a learning rate of 1e-6, and a cosine learning rate scheduler is applied.
 Next, in the RL stage, the model is trained for 40 steps with a batch size of 16.
 The group size $G$ for GRPO is set to 4.
 The AdamW optimizer is used with a learning rate of 1e-6, and a linear learning rate scheduler is applied.
 In the reward functions, the weights for the HOI key format reward are all set to $0.2$.